Epistemix-Inc/FRED-tutorials/flu-with-behavior/README.md

 In addition to the features of the FRED language used in the Simple Flu model, this model also demonstrates the following features:

-- The `absent` and `present` actions are used in `stayhome.fred` to control the Places agents attend, depending on their conditions.
+- The `skip` and `attend` actions are used in `stayhome.fred` to control the Places agents attend, depending on their conditions.
 - State rule shadowing is used in `stayhome.fred` to modify the the rules for a state defined previously in the program.
 - `stayhome.fred` contains an example of a conditional action rule that is only executed if a predicate is true.
 - Use of variables to specify parameters in place of hard-coded data.